swiftbookua/swiftbookua/1_language_guide/25_access_controll.md

 The specific implications of this guiding principle for different aspects of the language are covered in detail below.

-Default Access Levels
+#### Default Access Levels

 All entities in your code (with a few specific exceptions, as described later in this chapter) have a default access level of internal if you don’t specify an explicit access level yourself.
-As a result, in many cases you don’t need to specify an explicit access level in your code[…]»
+As a result, in many cases you don’t need to specify an explicit access level in your code.

-Уривок з: Apple Inc. «The Swift Programming Language (Swift 5.1)». iBooks.